-I find it interesting to replicate our skills with machines to realize what does (not) really make us humans.
+I replicate our skills with machines to realize what does (not) really make us humans.

 I received my PhD degree in Computer Science cum laude from the Sapienza University of Rome, with a thesis on “Artificial Scientific Discovery” (video).
 In Rome, I worked in the GLADIA research group, advised by Emanuele Rodolà.
 During my PhD, I also worked as an Applied Scientist Intern for the Amazon Lablet in Tübingen with Francesco Locatello, and I spent time with Alex Bronstein’s group at Technion in Haifa.
 I was also an ELLIS student.